inkunchun/mediaFacade/README.md

 # mediaFacade
-The base code for the media facade simulation I wrote during my internship at XYZN Media Lab.
+The base code for the media facade simulation I wrote during my internship at XYZN Media Lab from December 2020-January 2021.

+Runs on Processing version 3.5.4.